Walking Street, Pattaya

+History

+Before its establishment, Walking Street was primarily a roadway for Pattaya's fishing industry when it was a fishing village.
+In the 1960s and 1970s, the area switched to providing services for soldiers from the United States Armed Forces on rest and recuperation breaks in Pattaya, resulting in the development of hotels, bars and restaurants on Walking Street, which was then referred to as "The Strip".
+During the 1980s, The Strip saw the development of cabaret performances and discotheques.
+In the 1990s, several car accidents on The Strip led to the Pattaya City council to close the street to vehicles after 6 p.m, leading to the area to become known as Walking Street.

-Walking Street is in Pattaya city.
-A large video sign was erected in March 2010 at the Beach Road entrance The street has numerous bars, restaurants and attractions which advertise using bright large neon signs.
+A large video sign was erected in March 2010 at the Beach Road entrance.
+The street has numerous bars, restaurants and attractions which advertise using bright large neon signs.
 Pattaya authorities began cracking down on oversized signs in 2015 in an effort to improve accessibility on Walking Street for emergency vehicles.

+Following the COVID-19 pandemic, the amount of venues oriented towards Westerners decreased and shifted towards other areas in Pattaya, whilst venues oriented towards South Koreans and Russians increased.
+In 2023, Thailand began seeing a surge in Indian tourists, who were granted visa exemptions from 10 November 2023 to 10 May 2024.
+This surge led to an increase in the development of Indian-oriented venues in Walking Street.

+In 2023, deputy mayor Wuthisak Rermkijakarn made it so street vendors on Walking Street could only sell after 18:30.

 Prostitution

-In addition to a large number of institutions offering sexual entertainment, a significant number of prostitutes, both girls and gay men, work on the street.
+In addition to a large number of institutions offering sexual entertainment, a significant number of prostitutes work on the street.
 Although prostitution in Thailand is illegal, there are estimated to be 27,000 prostitutes working in Pattaya, many in Walking Street.

 Many of the prostitutes work as bargirls in the bars and clubs along the street.
 Their clients are often required to pay a bar fine to take them out of the bar.

 In 2016, Thailand's first female Minister of Tourism, Kobkarn Wattanavrangkul, announced that Thailand was "closed to the sex trade" following adverse coverage in foreign media.
 In Pattaya, the aim was to push prostitution back to beyond Second Street, leaving the areas near the beach a family-friendly tourist area.
-Although there have been many police raids and crackdowns, the sex trade continues in Walking Street.
+There have been many police raids and crackdowns, and in 2019 Thai police and government officials declared that there was no prostitution in Walking Street.
+However, the sex trade there continued and still continues despite these claims.